Lyftrondata/GitBook/marketing-analytics/omnisend/connection-steps.md

 ### Establishing a connection

-[Lyftrondata](https://www.lyftrondata.com) offers three methods connecting to [Omnisend](https://www.lyftrondata.com/integration/marketing-analytics/omnisend/).
+[Lyftrondata](https://www.lyftrondata.com) offers following methods connecting to [Omnisend](https://www.lyftrondata.com/integration/marketing-analytics/omnisend/).
 To establish your connection, use the connection strings described below.

-### OAuth
+### Basic

 This option has been deprecated by Microsoft.